LLuisPP/S1.1-HTML-i-CSS-amb-Flex/README.md

 <h3>🤝 Contributions</h3>

+This repo doesn't accept contributions, but if you detect an error:

 Fork the repository
-- Create a new branch: `git checkout -b feature/Contribution`
+- Create a new branch: `git checkout -b ErrorBug`
-- Make your changes and commit them: `git commit -m 'Add New Functionality'`
+- Make your changes and commit them: `git commit -m 'Error description'`
-- Push the changes to your branch: `git push origin feature/NewFunctionality`
+- Push the changes to your branch: `git push origin ErrorBug`
 - Create a pull request